matt-shuler/calculator/README.md

 In your Terminal while in the /calculator:

-npm install //node package manager
+npm install \\node package manager

-node server //see website at http://localhost:10001/
+node server \\see website at http://localhost:10001/